simoncheam/next-target-scraper/README.md

 - Once the server is started, find the search input on the search page
 - Enter and submit a search query, (example: water filters)
 - Click on product title or image to navigate to product detail page
+- Click rest to clear results or submit a new search query to find more products

 Expectations:
 - After submitting a search query, the app with fetch product information by opening up another browser window.